Vijaiey88/text_to_image/README.md

 ## Technologies Used

+- **Python**: The core logic and integration with the model are implemented in Python for seamless functionality and performance.
+- **Streamlit**: The app is built using Streamlit for creating a simple and interactive user interface.
 - **Hugging Face Spaces**: Provides hosting for this app, allowing seamless deployment and scalability.
 - **Stable Diffusion**: Utilizes the popular pre-trained model for high-quality and realistic image generation.